What is “competitive fencing”?

 How do I start competing?

-First step: upgrade your USFA membership to “competitive” by logging into your account or calling: 719-866-4511.
+First step: upgrade your USFA membership to “competitive”.

 See here how to verify (proof of birth) your age with the USA Fencing.
+Select your proper club affiliation.

 Secondly: buy your own fencing gear.